 Gotokuji Temple – Today’s the day I tell you about the Gotokuji Buddhist temple!
 One of its main characteristics is that it has maneki-neko almost everywhere, and it’s also the temple of the neighborhood I lived in when I was in Tokyo.
-It’s a temple I visited regularly and I felt like I had to tell you about it.
+It’s a Japanese temple I visited regularly and I felt like I had to tell you about it.

 Besides being quite an unusual temple filled with maneki-neko figurines, it’s also a great place to visit with its old wooden buildings and its authentically zen atmosphere.
 Oh, you’re wondering what maneki-neko are?
 Sit back and let me tell you about them!